oboehmer/CLEUR20-CXTA/docs/03-genie.md

 ![](03-genie1.png)

-As in the TextFSM examples earlier, the result is returned as a dictionary, and line 4 dumps the contents into log.html:
+As in the TextFSM examples earlier, the result is returned as a dictionary, and line 4 (of the code snippet above) dumps the contents into log.html:

 ![](03-dict1.png)

 The data is structured according to Genie datamodels, which are common across device types and OS (IOS-XE, IOS-XR, etc.).

 Lines 6 and 9 now extract specific values from this dictionary and compare it with their expected values.

-If you notice on line 6 and 9, you see a notation at the end of each line.
+You see a notation at the end of each line:

 `$..neighbors.*.neighbor_router_id`
 and